 We care deeply about both our Church family and extended Church family and therefore have over recent years redesigned our Pastoral Care System so that we can reach out to each other.
 We have reason for joy in how this is being blessed by God and the way that He has sustained the daily life of St Columba’s.
 We also have teams involved with home and hospital visiting in the local area.

 Twice a year we have a telephone team who phone to see how people are doing.
-For further details of our pastoral phone calls, please contact the co-ordinator, Lesley.
+For further details of our pastoral phone calls, please contact the co-ordinator, Ewan Oliver.
 Again, requests/concerns are passed on to the Minister or the co-ordinators.
 This is proving to be a successful way of keeping in touch with members.

 Visits to members who wish it can be arranged.
 The frequency of visits is arranged between the member and the visitor.
 Again visitors pass on any concerns/requests to the Minister or the Pastoral Care Co-ordinators.